huiwenlu/GratingPatternGenerationAlgorithm/readme.txt

-    This file is part of fastSIM_GratingSearchforSLM.
+    This file is part of GratingPatternGenerationAlgorithm.

-    fastSIM_GratingSearchforSLM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    GratingPatternGenerationAlgorithm is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    fastSIM_GratingSearchforSLM is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    GratingPatternGenerationAlgorithm is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.